Life Is a Rock (But the Radio Rolled Me): Covers

 The song was remade by Randy Crenshaw and released on 2001 Disney album Mickey's Dance Party under the name "Life Is a Rock (But the Radio Rolled Me...Again!)"
 The remake includes references not only to current and past music groups, but also to TV shows and internet slang, and some Disney characters.

-A customized version of the song: "Life Is a Rock, but 'CFL Rolled Me" was the last rock and roll song played on the Larry Lujack show on WCFL in Chicago on March 15, 1976, before the station switched from Top 40 to beautiful music format.
+A customized version of the song, "Life Is a Rock, but 'CFL Rolled Me", was the last rock and roll song played on the Larry Lujack show on WCFL in Chicago on March 15, 1976, before the station switched from Top 40 to beautiful music format.
 Rival AM station WLS had their own rendition: "Life Is a Rock, WLS Rolled Me".
 This was the first song played on WLS-FM when the famous callsign returned to the station in 2008, airing a classic hits format.
-In 1974, radio station KFRC in San Francisco also aired a specially tailored take on the song: "Life Is a Rock, but KFRC Rolled Me" with an extra verse naming all of the station's then-current personalities.
-The verse was sung by KFRC's afternoon personality, Chuck Buell.
-980, WRC in Washington, DC also had a personalized version that was played on the air (this actually was common among the big Top 40 AMs of the day with special copies cut for their station).
+In 1974, radio station KFRC in San Francisco also aired a specially tailored take on the song, "Life Is a Rock, but KFRC Rolled Me", with an extra verse naming all of the station's then-current personalities.
+The verse was sung by KFRC's afternoon personality Chuck Buell.
+980, WRC in Washington, DC, also had a personalized version that was played on the air (this actually was common among the big Top 40 AMs of the day with special copies cut for their station).

-Tracey Ullman recorded a cover that was included on her first album You Broke My Heart in 17 Places in 1983.
+Tracey Ullman recorded a cover that was included on her first album, You Broke My Heart in 17 Places, in 1983.

 In 1988 McDonald's produced a jingle heavily influenced by the song for its "$1,000,000 Menu Song" promotion.
-The McDonald's recording, with an identical melody and a rapidly spoken list of menu offerings recited in an identical monotone pitch and rhythm, was released as a mass giveaway in the form of a 33-1/3 RPM flexible plastic single.)
+The McDonald's recording, with an identical melody and a rapidly spoken list of menu offerings recited in an identical monotone pitch and rhythm, was released as a mass giveaway in the form of a 33-1/3 RPM flexible plastic single.

+An early 1990s ad campaign for Tysons Corner Center in northern Virginia used the tune but substituted lyrics listing the stores found at the shopping mall at the time, naming the remake "We've Got 'Em All".
+The lyrics "We've got 'em all at Tysons Corner/Have we got a mall—Tysons Corner Center" served as the chorus.